WM-SEMERU/CodeSyntaxConcept/README.md

 *To what extent do Large Language Models for code predict syntactic structures?* The prediction of syntactic structures highly depends on LLMs’ parameter size and fine-tuning strategy.
-More specifically the largest evaluated mono language model (2B) , which was fine-tuned with the BigPython and BigQuery datasets, obtains the highest global average AsC-*Eval* Performace of $0.84$ with the lowest variability.
+More specifically the largest evaluated mono language model (2B), which was fine-tuned with the BigPython and BigQuery datasets, obtains the highest global average AsC-*Eval* Performace of $0.84$ with the lowest variability.

 ![boxplot](./figures/results/rq1/ascperformance.png "ascperformance")

-- The bar plot below depicts the percentage increments of AsC-*Eval* values between baseline and the largest models.
+- The bar plot below depicts the percentage increments of AsC-*Eval* values between the baseline and the largest models.

 ![boxplot](./figures/results/rq1/increment_bars.png "ascperformance")